Five Contemporary Folk Songs Written by Jimmy MacCarthy

 The dream will realize

-The Corrs is a four-member band consisting of three sisters and their brother.
-In the video above, however, only two of the sisters perform with their brother.
+The Corrs is a four-member band from Ireland.
+The group consists of three sisters and their brother.

 Symbolism of the Horse